ivoklimsa/DockerVSB/lab-2/README.md

 We had an introduction to volumes by way of bind mounts earlier, but let's take a deeper look at the Docker file system and volumes.

-The [Docker documentation](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/_) gives a great explanation on how storage works with Docker images and containers, but here's the high points.
+The [Docker documentation](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/_) gives a great explanation of how storage works with Docker images and containers, but here are the high points.

 * Images are comprised of layers
 * These layers are added by each line in a Dockerfile
 * Images on the same host or registry will share layers if possible
-* When container is started it gets a unique writeable layer of its own to capture changes that occur while it's running
+* When a container is started, it gets a unique writeable layer of its own to capture changes that occur while it's running
 * Layers exist on the host file system in some form (usually a directory, but not always) and are managed by a [storage driver](https://docs.docker.com/engine/userguide/storagedriver/selectadriver/) to present a logical filesystem in the running container.
-* When a container is removed the unique writeable layer (and everything in it) is removed as well
+* When a container is removed, the unique writeable layer (and everything in it) is removed as well
-* To persist data (and improve performance) Volumes are used.
+* To persist data (and improve performance), Volumes are used.
-* Volumes (and the directories they are built on) are not managed by the storage driver, and will live on if a container is removed.
+* Volumes (and the directories they are built on) are not managed by the storage driver and will live on if a container is removed.

 The following exercises will help to illustrate those concepts in practice.